Good to know....

 So here is a series of tips to start preparing your trip to Rome (and BTW, here is our post about planning):

 - start planning from your couch with videos: not only webcams (here you can jump immediately into Rome’s atmosphere), but also films (here you find a list of great movies set in Rome) and our Youtube channel with playlists of selected videos such as amazing reconstructions of the ancient sites, drone explorations, short reportages about everyday life… Register to our channel and switch on the notifications, so you’ll receive a note when new videos are listed.

 - Read a good book: we have an on-going list of novels and essays about Rome here.

 - Indulge in a virtual tour: it’s a boom of virtual tours right now.
 We decided not to offer them, as we believe in the importance of the physical relationship, walking together, exchanging glances, sharing the moment… Our tours are all that mixed together, not a lecture (even if you learn a lot in the end).
 But with the aim of the preparation of a trip some institutional websites can be interesting: 360° Italian art, for instance.
-Or the virtual tour of the Vatican Collections, or Capitoline Museums, several archeological sites reconstructed by Progetto Traiano or any other good tip we will find in the next days (and you can suggest some good links too!)
+Or the virtual tours of the Vatican Collections, Capitoline Museums, several archeological sites reconstructed by Progetto Traiano … you can suggest some good links too!

 - Food: what about learning a bit of Italian cuisine to prepare for your trip?
-We recommend these two options: the cooking classes of our friend Chef Andrea and the Instagram videos by The Beehive, from the name of the hostel they run in Rome.
+We recommend the recipes listed in the website of Giallo Zafferano, very popular in Italy and now also translated in English,